Akashpg-M/JWT_Authorization_Application/README.md

 4. **Pharmacy Ordering**:
    - Implement pharmacy features where users can search for medicines, add them to the cart, and proceed to the payment.

+### Platform's Core Functionalities
+  ## Homepage (Landing Page)

+  ## A welcoming page where users can see the platform's features (e.g., hospital search, appointments, pharmacy orders).
+  Includes a navigation bar to explore different sections.

+  ## Hospital Search

+    Two Search Methods:

+    a) Manual Search:
+    Users manually input their current location or let the platform fetch it via the browser's Geolocation API.
+    They type a hospital name (e.g., "Apollo") to see a list of matching hospitals, sorted by distance from their location.
+    A map shows the user's location and hospitals near them (no routes initially).

+    b) Filtered Search:
+    Users select from dropdowns:
+    Illness Type (e.g., Cardiology, Orthopedics).
+    Number of Hospitals to display (e.g., 5 nearest or 10 nearest).
+    The platform fetches hospitals offering relevant facilities within a set radius.
+    Results are shown as a list with distance and basic details.
+    The map highlights the user's location and hospital locations.

+  Appointment System

+ ## Users can select a hospital and book an appointment.
+  The system shows available doctors and time slots.
+  Once an appointment is booked, confirmation is sent to the user.
+  Pharmacy Orders

+ ## Users can search for medications, view details, add to a cart, and proceed to payment.
+  Medicines can be delivered to the user's address or picked up from a nearby pharmacy.
+  AI Chatbot

+ ## A conversational assistant to answer health-related queries.
+  Can suggest the nearest hospitals or help book appointments.
+  Redirects users to the hospital search or appointment pages when necessary.
+  User Authentication

+ ## Secure login/signup for users to access personalized features like saved searches or past appointments.
+  Authentication handled via JWT in the backend.

 ## Workflow
 - Start with basic setup and placeholder components.
 - Develop each feature one by one in the following order: